Best iPhone App Blockers: I Tested All 6 (2026)

 Opal's interface is polished and its onboarding is smooth.
 The app provides detailed usage analytics so you can see exactly how much time you are saving.
 It also supports group sessions, where friends or co-workers can join the same focus block for accountability.

 The main drawback is the price.
-Opal's free tier is extremely limited — you essentially need the paid plan at roughly $8 per month (or about $100 per year) to get meaningful functionality.
+Opal's free tier is extremely limited, and you essentially need the paid plan at roughly $8 per month (or about $100 per year) to get meaningful functionality.
 There is no built-in habit tracking, so you are paying for blocking alone.
 For users who want strict, time-based blocking and do not mind the subscription, Opal is excellent.
 But if you want your blocking tied to habits rather than the clock, Habit Doom is a better fit.

 - Price: Freemium (~$8/mo for full access)